njosselyn13/SARP_MODEL_GENERALIZABILITY/README.md

 ## Model codes and analysis

 In this work we use Logistic Regression (pre-trained and from scratch), Random Forest, XGBoost, TabNet, and TabNet+pretraining models.
 As explained in the paper, we run MHRN (logistic regression) model generalizability experiments using pre-trained MHRN group coefficients compared to training from scratch on our dataset.
 We then run a set of comparitive experiments of ML and DL models for all source-target transfer tasks of primary care (PC) and mental health specialty (MH) healthcare settings.
 These are all in-domain (pc2pc, mh2mh) or out-of-domain (pc2mh, mhc2pc).
 We then do feature importance analysis (SHAP) and a fairness study.
 All codes and descriptions are listed below, Optuna hyperparameter tuning is done for all relevant experiments.
+NOTE: When referring to Non-PC, we mean MH.

 MHRN Generalizability experiments: